• Resources

 About 70% of initial SSDI and SSI applications are denied, but don’t give up because you can appeal the denial.
 Your odds of approval can even increase after a couple of rounds of appeal.
 But appeals do take months or years to complete.

-Looking at the whole process, as of early 2024 it takes an average of 21.8 months from the time someone first applies for disability until they get a final decision.
-Almost 16 months of that time is just for appeals.
+Looking at the whole process, as of June 2024 it takes an average of about 23 months from the time someone first applies for Social Security disability until they get a final decision.
+About 15 months of that time is just for appeals.
 Your exact wait depends on where you live, but the process takes time.

 To give an idea of how long you may wait, Atticus analyzed data from the Social Security Administration (SSA) to find the average wait times for each stage of the appeal process.